rsarfati/SelfTargetingReplication/README.md

 ## Disclaimer

 This repository is heavily ported from code available on Dataverse, originated by this papers' authors: Vivi Alatas, Ririn Purnamasari, Matthew Wai-Poi, Abhijit Banerjee, Benjamin A. Olken, and Rema Hanna.
-Any reproduction, use, modification, and distribution of this code, in whole or in part, must retain this notice in the documentation associated with any distributed works.
+Any reproduction, use, modification, and distribution of this code, in whole or in part, should cite their paper and/or data.
+Click here to learn about [data citation standards](https://dataverse.org/best-practices/data-citation).
 Any portions of the code attributed to third parties are subject to applicable third party licenses and rights.
-By your use of this code you accept this license and any applicable third party license.
+By your use of this code, you accept this license and any applicable third party license.

 ## More Aggressive Disclaimer